 GET A CONSULTATION WITH ARIZONA CHILD CUSTODY LAWYER ADAM WEINGART

 Divorcing parents have much to consider, especially child custody.
 There’s a good reason why child custody is the most emotionally charged and conflicted part of a divorce.
 It’s not an easy time for anybody.
 Our Arizona child custody lawyers firmly believe that the more you know, the more at ease you are; we’ve provided this information below to do just that.

 The Weingart Family Law Firm’s experience and understanding of Arizona family law, as well as our insights into what a family court judge is likely to do in a given situation, can help you find effective solutions to any child custody or parenting time situation you might be facing.
 Our Phoenix and Tempe child custody lawyer also advises and represents Arizona parents whose child custody or visitation rights stand to be affected by a former spouse’s intention to move to another state or who need to stabilize and secure parenting time access after a determination of paternity.

 Custody is split into two parts, physical and legal.
 The court determines or approves physical and legal custody arrangements for each child.

 The actual living arrangements of the child and the rights and responsibilities associated with daily childcare.

 Legal Child Custody

-The right to make decisions about the child’s upbringing concerning education, health care, and religion.
+The right to decide the child’s upbringing concerning education, health care, and religion.

 Common Child Custody Solutions

-One parent has the right to make all major decisions concerning the child and his or her upbringing.
+One parent has the right to make all major decisions concerning the child and upbringing.
 In Arizona, this generally occurs if there is a history of abuse and neglect.
-In such instances, the non-custodial parent may be limited to restricted or supervised visitation.
+The non-custodial parent may be limited to restricted or supervised visitation in such instances.